Quick Answer

 For a step-by-step walkthrough, see How to Create a Service Agreement for a SaaS Product.
 If your SLA is getting overloaded with deliverables, draft the scope section separately first, then map service levels to it.
 Use the SOW Generator to create a cleaner boundary before you finalize terms.

 Build this as a short operational exhibit, not a second contract.
-Anchor every line to signed documents, and leave anything unverified as [Add current requirement after verification].
+Anchor every line to signed documents, and leave anything unverified marked as pending jurisdiction and counsel verification.

 Start with the exact signed set and any separately titled addenda or platform terms.
 Use document titles exactly as written, including examples such as "Optional Service Contract Terms" or "Escrow Instructions", rather than shorthand.

 If required legal text is missing or a document view returns an error, do not fill the gap from memory.
-Insert [Add current requirement after verification] and keep going.
+Mark it as pending jurisdiction and counsel verification and keep going.

 Also decide which version of each signed artifact is your working source before you touch the SLA.
 That step helps reduce drafting against outdated versions or renamed attachments.